Nikodemsky/blank-wptheme/README.md

 ### utilities.css: Normalization fixes?
 * Custom fixes for normalization;
-* As for commented overflow-x-hiddem, overflow with "hidden" value is messing up multiple of native CSS API's, so it's only here if actually needed.
+* As for commented overflow-x-hiddem, overflow with "hidden" value is messing up multiple of native CSS API's, so it's only there if actually needed.

 ### functions.php: optional, custom, cached checks for post existence
 Custom functionality - check for posts existence from various types - cache included, before actually go through each loops.